jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

 ### 2020-06-15 Done Scoping/Changing Relationships Sections

-- [x] I feel there might be details of the Relationship chapter that may be postponed to Circle Construct Drafts or Circle Broader View or something.
+- [x] I feel there might be details of the Relationship chapter that may be postponed to Encircle Construct Drafts or Encircle Broader View or something.
 - [x] I feel that the relationships chapter could introduce the notation, maybe descriptions of the concept, what it is about, what it is for.
 Maybe how it could be applied.
 Something about a relationship being bidirectional and the the two ends of the relationship can be kept in sync.
 - [x] The sub-topics and what might be done with them:
     - [x] Relationships Between Classes